-The Skateistan Advisory Board consists of voluntary members from a range of professional backgrounds.
-Each member meets regularly with Skateistan's management to provide independent consultation and advice.
+The Skateistan Global Advisory Board consists of voluntary members from a range of professional backgrounds.
+Board meetings are held twice per year, and members meet regularly with Skateistan's management to provide independent consultation and advice.

 Country Representative for UN-HABITAT in Afghanistan